CamNagle24/AI-Card-Conundrum/README.md

 # AI-Card-Conundrum
-Algorithm of Best Outcome in an UnoWar style card game
+Algorithm for Best Strategy in an UnoWar Style Card Game